-First, it asks an open-ended question about whether applicants have been members of any organization, association, or other type of club or group.
-Then the form asks specifically whether the applicant is or has ever been a member of or in any way associated (either directly or indirectly) with the Communist Party or any other totalitarian party, or ever advocated (either directly or indirectly) the overthrow of any government by force or violence.
+First, it asks an open-ended question about whether you have been a member of any organization, association, or other type of club or group.
+Then the form asks specifically whether you are or have ever been a member of or in any way associated (either directly or indirectly) with the Communist Party or any other totalitarian party, or ever advocated (either directly or indirectly) the overthrow of any government by force or violence.

 Given how many people come to the U.S. from regimes that fit (or once fit) this description, however, it’s worth taking a closer look at both the bar, the exceptions to it, and real-life interpretations of who is ineligible.